The Paris Chinese Pagoda building

 Paris Chinese Pagoda decor

-Access to the Pagoda Paris
+Access to the Paris Chinese Pagoda building

-Alternatively, the bus lines 22, 28, 30, 31, 32, 43, 52, 80, 83, 84, 93 and 341 along with the Noctilien Night Bus Service via line N53 will all get you within walking distance of the Pagoda Paris and numerous other tourist attractions in the area, including even the famous Arc de Triomphe.
+Alternatively, the Paris bus lines 22, 28, 30, 31, 32, 43, 52, 80, 83, 84, 93 and 341 along with the Noctilien Night Bus Service via line N53 will all get you within walking distance of the Pagoda Paris and numerous other tourist attractions in the area, including even the famous Arc de Triomphe.